-A brief history lesson for Bagheria
+A brief history of Bagheria

 Before starting your visit it is useful to understand a little about the lifestyle of the Sicilian nobility of the time and the construction of the magnificent villas of Bagheria.

 When the local aristocracy first abandoned their castles they moved to cities, especially Palermo, which soon became decorated with magnificent palaces.
-Later the nobles wanted to moved their city comforts into the countryside, and Bagheria was chosen as a privileged area, among the hills that stretch towards the sea.
+Later the nobles wanted to move their city comforts into the countryside, and Bagheria was chosen as a privileged area, among the hills that stretch towards the sea.

 Some of the nobles even changed the appearance of the hills, clearing them so that their luxurious villas could be seen in all their grandeur.
 An example can be seen at Villa Valguarnera, built by Princess Marianna Valguarnera in 1709 and known as the "capital of all the villas of the nobility of Palermo".

-A visit to Bagheria will usually begin with a visit to its most important villas, the most famous of which is the Villa Palagonia.
+After the waterfront a visit to Bagheria will usually begin with a visit to its most important villas, the most famous of which is the Villa Palagonia.

 Villa Palagonia, Bagheria